-While every protocol is different, they can be roughly grouped into three types: checklist surveys, point counts, and species-specific surveys.
+While every protocol is different, they can be roughly grouped into three types: checklist surveys, point counts, and individual surveys.
 A brief overview of each is provided below, and the following pages give a more in-depth introduction.
 For more specific information about the project you are participating in, see that project’s web portal or contact the project coordinator.

 Checklist Surveys: